skrub-data/skrub/doc/userguide_tablereport.rst

 =========================================

-Using the |TableReport| to explore dataframes
+Exploring dataframes with the |TableReport|
 ---------------------------------------------

 Usage